kevanouyang/kefan.ouyang.github.io/_posts/2019-09-09-birds-can-fly-but-this-you-knew-already.md

 ## Find the full text

-The full text can be found on the [Grassland and Turf](https://webofscience.clarivate.cn/wos/alldb/full-record/CSCD:7121787).
+The full text will be publicated soon.

 Thank you for careful reading.